TamerShlash/shortnr/README.md

     rake shortened_uris:persist_new_records

-If you are on Herkou, you can use the [https://devcenter.heroku.com/articles/scheduler](Scheduler addon)
+If you are on Herkou, you can use the [Scheduler addon](https://devcenter.heroku.com/articles/scheduler).

 ## Testing